andrespulido8/mml_guidance/README.md

 3. In the `sim_helper` repository run `python scripts/Master.py` to start the simulation.
 4. Wait a few seconds until __Autopilot ARMED__ and __RC override active__ are printed and then in another terminal run `roslaunch mml_guidance mml_sim_estimator.launch` from the launch directory.
+NOTE: To visualize the particle filter and the motion model, run `roslaunch mml_guidance visualization.launch` instead of `mml_sim_estimator.launch`.

 ## Hardware Usage
 To run only the turtlebot, do `roslaunch mml_guidance turtlebot_hardware.launch`.
 To run only the quadcopter, do `roslaunch mml_guidance track_hardware.launch`.
 To bag data during hardware experiments run `roslaunch mml_guidance bag_hardware.launch prefix_name:="<insert prefix>"`

-## Visualization
-To visualize the particle filter and the motion model, run `roslaunch mml_guidance visualization.launch` instead of `mml_sim_estimator.launch`.
+## Motion Model Learning (Neural Network)
+The files needed to run the NN are located in [this DropBox](https://www.dropbox.com/sh/dmmskhd9mjbo9ws/AAD5oRf90joVTDinnghFxzG7a?dl=0).
+You should move the csv to `mml_guidance/scripts/mml_network/` and the .pth weights to `mml_guidance/scripts/mml_network/models/`.
+The DropBox also has the data used in the results of the letter.

 ## Train
 To turn off the Gazebo GUI to make the sim faster, change the argument `gui` to `false` in `camera_multirotor.launch`